Frederick W. Hughes: Early life and education

+Management of Andy Warhol's career

-In 1967, Hughes met artist Andy Warhol at a benefit for Merce Cunningham at Philip Johnson's Glass House in New Canaan, Connecticut.
-Hughes recalled the meeting in an interview in The New Yorker: "I never questioned whether we'd get along or not.
+In 1967, Hughes met Pop artist Andy Warhol at a benefit for Merce Cunningham at Philip Johnson's Glass House in New Canaan, Connecticut.
+Recalling the meeting in The New Yorker, Hughes said, "I never questioned whether we'd get along or not.
 For one thing, he knew who I was, and he saw the pot of gold at the end of the rainbow, just like I did."
-Hughes became Warhol's business manager, and he was later the publisher of Interview magazine.
+He soon became Warhol's business manager and later served as the publisher of Warhol's Interview magazine.

+Filmmaker Paul Morrissey believed Warhol valued Hughes for his reliability and for acting as a private manager and dealer at a lower commission than established galleries, noting that Hughes "came to the office every day" and took "10 or 20 percent… instead of the 50 percent Andy was giving Leo Castelli."
+Hughes further impressed Warhol by securing $20,000 in financing from John and Dominique de Menil for Sunset (1967).

+Hughes later described his de Menil connection as his "dowry" and helped introduce Warhol's work to their children, while persuading Dominique de Menil to commission silkscreen portraits in 1968.
+These commissions launched Warhol's portrait business, which became a major source of income for ventures such as Interview magazine.
+Hughes went on to arrange portrait sittings with Eric de Rothschild, Gianni and Marella Agnelli, Hélène Rochas, São Schlumberger, Baroness de Waldner, and Yves Saint Laurent.
+He also expanded Warhol's European market by cultivating dealers such as Bruno Bischofberger, who became a leading promoter of Warhol’s work in Switzerland and Germany.

-Hughes was sitting at his desk at The Factory when Valerie Solanas shot Warhol on June 3, 1968.
-As Solanas contemplated shooting Hughes she got distracted by the sound of the elevator and then exited the building.
-Hughes and Factory assistant Jed Johnson were questioned by police because they had witnessed the shooting.
+Hughes was present at the Factory on June 3, 1968, when radical feminist Valerie Solanas shot Warhol.
+As Solanas briefly contemplated shooting Hughes, she was distracted by the sound of an elevator and left the building.
+Hughes and Factory assistant Jed Johnson were later questioned by police as eyewitnesses.

-Considered a style inspiration by young people at The Factory, Hughes wore suits by Everall Brothers and Anderson & Sheppard, shoes by Lobb, and fragrance from Penhaligon's.
-He was featured in an article about the revival of 1930s and 1940s fashion in the February 1971 issue of Life magazine.

-During a German tour in February 1971, Hughes took Polaroid photos of Warhol and his entourage and sent them to The Photographers' Gallery in London, where they were sold for $12 each.
+In February 1971, during a tour of Germany, Hughes took Polaroid photographs of Warhol and his entourage and sent them to the Photographers' Gallery in London, where they were sold for $12 each.